-In our previous installments, we’ve shared the beginning of my grandparents’ life together and one of my personal favorites “A Christmas Story“.
-Sharing the memories of those who have gone before us is a way to keep alive the value of life.
-It enriches the lives of their descendants who did not have the privilege of experiencing life with them.
+Sharing the memories of those who have gone before us is a way to keep alive the value of life and to enrich the lives of those descendants who did not have the privilege of experiencing life with them.
 My children were blessed to know their great-grandparents.
 They have fond memories and of course these recordings to ensure their presence in their lives.

 The boys may not realize the depth of the influence my grandparents have on them, but I know it.
 I know I am who I am because of the blessing of having them for my grandparents.
-My heart’s desire through this series is to inspire you to think on those who have gone before you and to consider those who will come after you.
-I want to leave a heritage for my children and grandchildren that will cause them to love God, love others and have deep, rich lives not just an existence.
+My heart’s desire through this series is to inspire you to think about those who have gone before you and to consider those who will come after you.
+I want to leave a heritage for my children and grandchildren that will cause them to love God, love others, and have deep rich lives.

 Mr. Ben DuBose said, “Hey Freeman, I thought you said there was not no Santa Claus.”
 He said, “There’s not.”
 He was bein’ ugly ya know, big ugly.
 And he said, “Well, lookie right there,” and Papa was a standin’ right there and Freeman throwed his hands up and said, “Iiiiiiiiiiiiii” just as loud as he could.
 So he learned not to be a talkin’ ugly in front of little children ya know.
 Cause he was grown he thought he’d be smart.